 All of this oversight also extended the managers workday by one to two hours.
 The micromanager, of course, was completely clueless.
 This is the curse of micromanaging and it has an overall negative impact on the manager, the results, and the employee.

 Management courses are a great start and to change some of these behaviors.
 Identifying the core belief system and modifying it can help create long term authentic change.
 Self awareness is the first step.
 The healthcare manager had zero self awareness.
 Unfortunately, she also refused to listen to constructive criticism, and instead, took umbrage with any feedback directly addressing her style and its impact.
 By all accounts, she's still cycling through employees every few months and completely baffled as to why.

 Have more questions?
 Follow up with the expert herself.

 Power Up!
 Consulting

 I am a personal and professional development consultant, coach, speaker, and author.
 I am the creator of the Power Up! method; helping individuals align their behavior with their goals.
+I help individuals kick the imposter syndrome, act with confidence and courage to take strategic risks.
+I work with individuals, organizations, and entrepreneurs.
 I am the co-author of the Ultimate Career Pocket Guide (available on Amazon).
-I partner with individuals and entrepreneurs to develop executable strategies for career and business development including growth and scalability.
-I partner with businesses to develop emerging leaders to optimize their talents, avoid the pitfalls that could...
+Now that I've gotten the stuffy descriptions out of the way here's...
 Continue Reading